Serve the World

-Each year, our church sends out volunteers to serve in mission ministries throughout the Eastern United States and abroad.
+Each year, our church sends out volunteers to serve in mission ministries that may take us to other states or even other countries.
 Our teams build new homes with Habitat for Humanity, repair existing homes, pack relief supplies, visit orphanages, share the Gospel, and most of all endeavor to share the love of God, which we have experienced, with the people we encounter.
 It is a great time of building memories and friendships within our missions teams and learning practical and spiritual life skills.
-To learn more about upcoming mission trip opportunities and to download an application form, click here.

 Sterling United Methodist Church is excited to send out members of our congregation of all ages who want to be available to be used by God to connect others to Him.
 Short-term missions is one way to step out of your own comfort zone and dare to be something more than you can be on your own.
 You will be challenged, you will grow, and you will make a measurable difference in someone else’s life – whether it is here in our own community, in another state here in the USA, or in another country.

 In 2013, our congregation supported missionary volunteers to Costa Rica, the Czech Republic, Austria, and Virginia.
 In 2014 and 2015 we supported missionaries to the rural Appalachian region of Kentucky.
 In 2016, volunteers from our congregation went on mission to the Czech Republic; Bennettsville, SC; Red Bird KY; and Sager Brown, LA; and our Youth Choir went on a mission tour of the Northeast United States, sharing their musical talents and God’s love.
 Recent teams have traveled to Atlanta to work with the homeless population there and to Louisiana to work with UMCOR (United Methodist Committee on Relief) at their relief supply depot which sends supplies to distaster regions all over the world.

 Missions is a great opportunity for families, youth, young adults, and seniors.
 Whatever your age or situation, consider exploring short- or long-term mission opportunities with Sterling United Methodist Church.
 For more information, contact the church office at or 703-430-6455.
 Current missions activities are restricted to local missions due to pandemic restrictions.